 - If a baby vomits, stop for ten minutes and re-feed ORS.
 Feed small quantities as the baby will be able to tolerate it better.

 - You can store fresh ORS in a cool place.
-Chilling the ORS in a refrigerator is good, but not for more than 24 hours after preparation.
+Chilling the ORS in a refrigerator is good, but it should not be used for more than 24 hours after preparation.

 Are There Any Side Effects Of ORS?